-Amortization of Deferred Offering Costs
+Amortization of Deferred Financing Costs

-We amortize our deferred offering costs based on the effective interest method.
-As such, we make estimates for the amount of proceeds we anticipate receiving from our Notes offering.
-We also estimate the average duration of these future investments.
-If either of these estimates is determined to be incorrect in the future, the rate at which we are amortizing the deferred offering costs as interest expense would be adjusted.
+We amortize our deferred financing costs based on the effective interest method.
+As such, we make estimates for the duration of the future investment proceeds we anticipate receiving from our Notes offering.
+If this estimate is determined to be incorrect in the future, the rate at which we are amortizing the deferred financing costs as interest expense would be adjusted.